LiviuCirdei/ML_healthcare_model/README.md

 ## Project Structure

 - `data/`: Contains input datasets.
-After the prepare_data script is run two new files will be created fromt he original one: one for training, and one for testing.
+After the prepare_data script is run two new files will be created from the original one: one for training, and one for testing.
 - `model/`: Includes machine learning scripts and the model that will be saved after is trained.
-- `results/`: Stores generated results and visualizations after testign the model.
+- `results/`: Stores generated results and visualizations after testing the model.